 2. Paderno World Cuisine Tri-Blade Folding Vegetable Spiralizer Pro

 The Paderno World Cuisine Tri-Blade Folding Vegetable Spiralizer Pro is designed to create strands and ribbons out of everyday fruits and vegetables creating beautiful, healthy meals.
 It easily mounts to the countertop with a strong suctioning base, and when you are finished you are able to fold it for secure storage.

 What I like

 The feature that seems to stand out is the fact that it easy to set up and when finished it stores away smart and compact.
 It includes blades to spiralize and slice vegetables and fruit in different styles.
-It is made of plastic that is BPA-free and is dishwasher safe.
-It is an excellent spiralizer to take camping!
+This is made of plastic that is BPA-free and is dishwasher safe and with excellent spiralizer to take camping!